IT'S BEEN 2 YEARS SINCE FINDING OUT THAT I HAVE INCURABLE CANCER

-Two years ago today, on Friday, August 31, 2018 at around 11:30am I found out that my stage II cancer diagnosis was actually stage IV.
+Two years ago today, on Friday, August 31, 2018 at around 11:30am I found out that what they initially thought was a stage II diagnosis, was actually stage IV.

 I remember my oncologist coming into the exam room, and not really looking me in the eye.